yashsdoshi/My_Portfolio_Website/README.md

-# ⚠️ The Project files has been deleted delibratly⚠️
+# ⚠️ The Project files has been deleted deliberately⚠️

 ## My exams are comming soon, so i will be busy hitting the books instead of hitting the keybord(or girls😜)